Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: User-level DP and Certified Robustness

-\paragraph{Certified Prediction under $k$ Adversarial User.} When the number of adversarial users $k>1$, we resort to group DP.
-According to Lemma~\ref{lemma_group_dp}, given mechanism $\mathcal{M}$ satisfying user-level $(\epsilon,\delta)$-DP, it also satisfies user-level $(k\epsilon, \frac{1-e^{k \epsilon }}{1-e^\epsilon}\delta)$-DP for groups of size $k$.
-When $k$ is smaller than a certain threshold, leveraging the group DP property, we would expect that the distribution of the stochastic model $\mathcal{M}(D')$ is not too far away from the distribution of $\mathcal{M}(D)$ such that they would make the same prediction for a test sample with probabilistic guarantees.
+\textit{Remark.} In \cref{thm_pred_consist_one_client}, if $\epsilon$ is large, i.e., weak privacy guarantee, such that the RHS of \cref{pred_cons_condition} $>1$, the robustness condition cannot hold since the expected confidence $F_{\Aclass}(\mathcal{M}(D), x) \in [0,1]$.
+On the other hand, to achieve small $\epsilon$, i.e., strong privacy guarantee, large noise is required during training, which would hurt model utility and thus result in a small confidence margin between the top two classes (e.g., $F_{\Aclass}(\mathcal{M}(D), x)$ and $F_{\Bclass}(\mathcal{M}(D), x)$), making it hard to meet the robustness condition.
+This indicates that achieving certified prediction requires a reasonable privacy level $\epsilon$.

-Next, we present the corresponding robustness certificate by studying under what condition for $k$ such that the prediction for a test sample is consistent between the stochastic FL models trained from $D$ and $D'$ separately, i.e., $H(\mathcal{M}(D),x) = H(\mathcal{M}(D'),x)$ in Theorem~\ref{thm_pred_consist_k_client}.
+\textbf{Certified Prediction under $k$ Adversarial Users.} When the number of adversarial users $k>1$, we resort to group DP.
+According to \cref{lemma_group_dp}, given mechanism $\mathcal{M}$ satisfying user-level $(\epsilon,\delta)$-DP, it also satisfies user-level $(k\epsilon, \frac{1-e^{k \epsilon }}{1-e^\epsilon}\delta)$-DP for groups of size $k$.
+When $k$ is smaller than a certain threshold, leveraging the group DP property, we would expect that the distribution of the stochastic model $\mathcal{M}(D')$ is not too far away from the distribution of $\mathcal{M}(D)$ such that they would make the close prediction for a test sample with high probability.
+Next, we present the corresponding robustness certificate by studying the sufficient condition of $k$, such that the prediction for a test sample is consistent between the stochastic FL models trained from $D$ and $D'$ separately.

 \begin{restatable}[Upper Bound of $k$ for Certified Prediction]{theorem}{thmkcertpred} Suppose a randomized mechanism $\Mcal$ satisfies user-level $(\epsilon, \delta)$-DP.
 For two user sets $B$ and $B^\prime$ that differ by $k$ users, let $D$ and $D'$ be the corresponding training datasets.
 For a test input $x$, suppose $\Aclass, \Bclass \in [C]$ satisfy $ \Aclass=\arg \max_{c \in [C]} F_c(\mathcal{M}(D),x)$ and $\Bclass=\arg \max_{c \in [C]:c\neq \Aclass} F_c(\mathcal{M}(D),x)$, then $H(\mathcal{M}(D'),x) = H(\mathcal{M}(D),x) = \Aclass$, $\forall k<\cerk$ where $\cerk$ is the certified number of adversarial users: